Saturday, July 30, 2022

 Bunting’s Persia revisted.

-Ten years ago, trying to study Bunting’s disagreement with Pound over Bunting’s Persian translations, I had to rely on the available snippets of Bunting’s correspondence. taken out of content, often with ellipsis, I could only wonder what was hidden by the frequent ellipsis in the quotations.
+Ten years ago, trying to study Bunting’s disagreement with Pound over Bunting’s Persian translations, I had to rely on the available snippets of Bunting’s correspondence. taken out of context, often with ellipsis, I could only wonder what was hidden by the frequent ellipsis in the quotations.

 It's a delight to see the letters printed in full here.
 Niven says of them: